thu-spmi/CAT/docs/cuside.md

     }
 ```

-## Training process
+## Training

-- Training process, streaming model and non-streaming model perform parameter sharing and joint training.For training data,streaming and non-streaming get loss in order.
+- In training, streaming model and non-streaming model have shared parameters and are jointly trained.
+For each training utterance, the streaming and non-streaming losses are calculated respectively and summed together as show in Algorithm 1 in the CUSIDE paper.
+- `chunk_forward()` is the function, performing forward calculation in the streaming manner **in training**; `chunk_infer()` is the function, performing forward calculation in the streaming manner **in testing**.
+The difference between the two functions is as follow:
-- `chunk_forward()` for training forward by streaming `chunk_infer()` for testing forward by streaming.In differ  `chunk size jitter` used during training and the use of random future information (future information is randomly selected from a. simulated future frames; b. w/o future frames; c. real future frames),but for testing `chunk_size` fixed and one of the three cases is fixed according to the setting.
+   - `chunk_forward()` is used **in training**, which uses **chunk size jitter** and **stochastic future context**.
+Stochastic future context means that the future context is randomly chosen from three settings, a) using simulated future frames; b) no future frames; c) using real future frames.
+   - `chunk_infer()`  is used **in testing**, which uses a fixed chunk size and, in experiments, employs a fixed setting for future context, from one of the three settings introduced above.
-- `chunk_forward()` and `chunk_infer()` divide chunks and stitch context for each chunk.Dividing chunks is achieved by reshaping,and the context is obtained by shifting the sequence of chunks to the left or right through the relationship between the context and the current chunk: for example, consider the case where the left context, chunk size, and right context are all 40, then the current chunk The left contxt of the current chunk is actually the previous chunk, and the right context of the current chunk is actually the next chunk.
-If the simulated future frame is used, the right context of the current chunk is the output after the simu net receives the current chunk.
+- The key operations in both `chunk_forward()` and `chunk_infer()`  are dividing chunks and splicing context frames to each chunk.
+   - Dividing chunks is realized  by reshaping of the tensors.
+   - Splicing context frames is obtained by shifting the sequence of chunks to the left or the right according to the relationship between the context and the current chunk.
+For example, consider the setting where the left context, chunk size, and right context are all of 40 frames.
+Then, the left context of the current chunk is actually the previous chunk, while the right context of the current chunk is actually the next chunk.
+If the simulated future frames are used, the right context of the current chunk is obtained by feeding the current chunk to the simulator.

-- During training, we simulate the future context of all chunks at one time, instead of simulating block by block.
+- In training, the future context of all chunks in an utterance are simulated at one time, instead of simulating chunk by chunk.
-- `forward()` non-streaming is the same as training a standard non-streaming model, and will not be repeated here.
+- The `forward()` function also contains the code to perform forward calculation in the non-streaming manner, which is taken the same as in a standard non-streaming model.

 ## Decoding

-- For decoding `unified` true is required,`streaming` parameter controls streaming and non-streaming decoding.
+- For decoding setting configured by `infer` in `hyper-p.json`, `unified` is required to be true. `streaming`  determines whether streaming or non-streaming decoding is taken.

 ```python
 "infer": {